SciML/DiffEqDocs.jl/docs/src/tutorials/sde_example.md

 ## Example 2: Systems of SDEs with Diagonal Noise

-A system of SDEs
+In general, a system of SDEs

 ```math
 du = f(u,p,t)dt + g(u,p,t)dW,
 ```

-where `g` is now a matrix, can be numerically integrated in the same way as ODEs.
-A common scenario, which is the default for DifferentialEquations.jl, is when every variable in the system gets a different random kick. `g` is then diagonal and we can simply define `f` and `g` as in-place functions. `f(du,u,p,t)` specifies the deterministic change in the vector `du` and `g(du2,u,p,t)` gives the stochastic part `du2 .* W`.
+where `g` is now a matrix of values, is numerically integrated in the same way as ODEs.
+A common scenario is when we have diagnol noise, which is the default for DifferentialEquations.jl.
+Physically this means that every variable in the system gets a random kick.
+Consequently, `g` is a diagonal matrix and we can handle this in a simple manner by defining the deterministic part `f(du,u,p,t)` and the stochastic part `g(du2,u,p,t)` as in-place functions.

-For example, consider a stochastic version of the Lorenz equations.
-We introduce a simple additive noise `3*N(0,dt)`, where `N` is the normal distribution, and `dt` is the time step.
+For example, the Lorenz equation with additive noise has the same deterministic portion as the Lorenz equations, but adds an additive noise, which is simply `3*N(0,dt)` where `N` is the normal distribution `dt` is the time step, to each step of the equation.
 This is done via:

 ```@example sde2
 using DifferentialEquations